Avoiding the Traps of Early Sobriety Is A Lifestyle

 There’s no way to know every problem that a person will have when they first get sober.
 Since no one knows the future, no one can predict what will happen.
 Therefore, it’s important to have a way to deal with anything that might come up.
 By using these 10 tricks, it is possible to get through early – and middle, and late – sobriety:

 - Have a plan.

 - Be kind to yourself.

 The first thing to do in early sobriety is find support.
 Without help, you’re more likely to fail.
 In order to find support, all someone needs to do is look.
 Here are the best places to get support:

 - Support groups.

 - Friends and family.

 - Work or volunteering with a sober group.

 Support is the key to surviving early sobriety.
-This is because other people will have answers that single person doesn’t.
+This is because other people will have answers that a single person doesn’t.
 Sober support groups are usually the best for this.
 Since the people in these groups have survived early sobriety, they are able to help with any traps that come along.
-In addition, a therapist has training to assist with the many emotions that are hidden by substance use.
+In addition, a therapist has the training to assist with the many emotions that are hidden by substance use.
 Meanwhile, friends and family can provide love and compassion that will make sobriety easier and more rewarding.
-Adding in meaningful and fulfilling work with a sober group of people will help fill time that was previously devoted to using.
+Adding in meaningful and fulfilling work with a sober group of people will help fill the time that was previously devoted to using.